Choose a college

 The WGU Master of Education program content is based on research on effective instruction, as well as national and state standards.
 It provides the knowledge and skills that enable teachers and trainers to teach effectively in diverse classrooms.
 The degree program is focused on preparing highly qualified teachers and trainers.
 The hallmarks of our program include (a) appropriate and rigorous subject matter preparation, (b) technology integration using proven instructional design principles, (c) fundamentals of research, and (d) real-life application of projects designed for the practitioner.

-Instructional Design Domain
+Foundations of Instructional Design

-Instructional Design Theories
+Instructional Design Analysis